• Jack Bouchard

 Biography

-My first book project, Terra Nova: Food, Water and Work in an Early Atlantic World, is a study of the earliest years of European fishing in the northwest Atlantic.
+My first book project, Terra Nova: Food, Water and Work in an Early Atlantic World (Yale, 2025), is a study of the earliest years of European fishing and colonization in the northwest Atlantic.
 It tells the story of how, in the first decades of the sixteenth century, largely anonymous groups of mariners from across Europe forged a vast, seasonal fishery around what is today the island of Newfoundland, a space they knew as Terra Nova.
 I aim to contextualize this transformation within a much broader history of the Atlantic, connecting it to colonization in Hispaniola and fishwork in Saharan Africa, and to show how consumer tastes and maritime labour intersected to create one of the largest food enterprises in history.
-It will be the first manuscript to approach the northwest Atlantic from the sea, the ship, and the dinner plate at the same time.
+I have also published on various topics related to Terra Nova, food and maritime history, and early Canada.
+My future work will focus on the environmental history of the Río de Oro, on the Saharan coast of Africa, and the history of seabirds in the 15-16th century Atlantic basin.

 Publications